 MDH’s HIA initiative focuses on building our collective capacity to evaluate the health effects of projects and policies by the following activities:

-- Providing HIA training: MDH provides HIA training to local partners and agencies in Minnesota.
+- Providing HIA training: MDH provides HIA training to local communities, organizations, and agencies in Minnesota.

 - Sharing information on HIA: Join our listserv to get the latest news and information on HIA in Minnesota by clicking the “Get Email Updates” link in the upper-right hand menu on this page.

-MDH's HIA work is supported by grants from the Centers for Disease Control and Prevention and the Health Impact Project, a collaboration of the Robert Wood Johnson Foundation and The Pew Charitable Trusts.
+- Performed HIAs: Since 2009, MDH has performed six HIAs on policies/plans, including comprehensive, residential development, and transportation plans.
+The most recent HIA completed was the 2016 Minnesota Statewide Multimodal Transportation Plan HIA.
+The HIAs were supported by grants from the Centers for Disease Control and Prevention and the Health Impact Project, a collaboration of the Robert Wood Johnson Foundation and The Pew Charitable Trusts.